5 Ways to Improve Your Social Media Presence

 5. LinkedIn – Keep Your Headline Up to Date

 LinkedIn helps connect businesses and people, so this platform is great to forge professional relationships and raise your brand awareness.
 Your company’s headline is the perfect place to show your target audience what you’re all about.

 Keep your headline current by not only adding up-to-date information but also including keywords relevant to your brand and speciality.
 Let people know you can design great modern kitchens or offer superb banking services to your clients.

-Selling your brand is vital, so review your headline often to make sure it’s always relevant to your business and to what you do.
+Selling your brand is vital, so review your headline often to ensure it’s always relevant to your business and what you do.

 SQ Digital’s LinkedIn headline, for example, says everything about us!

-Social media is an essential part of digital marketing and should be taken into consideration when a business is developing a strategy.
-As an SME, it’s important that you make the most of your social accounts and, at SQ Digital, we’re more than happy to help with that.
+Social media is an essential part of digital marketing and should be considered when a business is developing a strategy.
+As a small or larger business, it’s important that you make the most of your social accounts and, at SQ Digital, we’re more than happy to help with that.

-We’re a digital marketing agency in Lancashire since 2000 and we’ve helped many SMEs grow their business over the years.
+Established in 2000 in Lancashire, we’re a digital marketing agency helping many SMEs grow their business over the years.
 Get in touch with us today to chat about how we can help your social media strategy.